Chloe-Johnson/Security_Portfolio/ELK-Stack-Project/README.md

 - Which file is the playbook? filebeat-playbook.yml
 - Where do you copy it? on the ELK server at: /etc/ansible/roles/filebeat-playbook.yml
 - Which file do you update to make Ansible run the playbook on a specific machine?
 Ansible configuration file at :/etc/ansible/files/filebeat-config.yml
 - How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-In the configuration file on the ELK machineFilebeat is built to collect data about specific files on remote machines, it must be installed on the VMs you want to monitor
+In the configuration file on the ELK machine, Filebeat is built to collect data about specific files on remote machines, it must be installed on the VMs you want to monitor
 - Which URL do you navigate to in order to check that the ELK server is running? http://10.1.0.4:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._